jmswaney/thesis/source/14_Coregistration.md

 After generating nuclei point clouds, a KD-tree was built for efficient querying of nearest neighbors using the NearestNeighbor object in the scikit-learn package.
-Geometric features for each nucleus were computed in parallel by querying the 3 nearest nuclei in the point cloud.
-These neighbors were used to construct and orthonormal basis through using the Gram-Schmidt process considering the 3rd nearest neighbor as the z axis.
-QR decomposition was used to compute the coordinates of the nearest nuclei in this new basis, and the upper triangular portion of the matrix $R$ was flattened into a feature vector containing 6 values describing the relative arrangement of nuclei around each nucleus.
+Geometric features for each nucleus were computed in parallel by querying the three nearest nuclei in the point cloud.
+These neighbors were used to construct and orthonormal basis through using the Gram-Schmidt process considering the third nearest neighbor as the z axis.
+QR decomposition was used to compute the coordinates of the nearest nuclei in this new basis, and the upper triangular portion of the matrix $R$ was flattened into a feature vector containing six values describing the relative arrangement of nuclei around each nucleus.

 ### Nuclei matching and RANSAC affine estimation